Alfred Reynolds (composer)

-Alfred Reynolds (1884–1969) was a composer of light music for the theatre.
+Alfred Reynolds (1884 – 18 October 1969) was a British composer of light music.

+Biography

-He was born in Liverpool and educated at Merchant Taylors' School and later in France.
+He was born in 1884, in Liverpool, and was educated at Merchant Taylors' School and later in France.
 He studied with Engelbert Humperdinck in Berlin.

 In 1910, he conducted Oscar Straus's The Chocolate Soldier, which he toured in England.
 He was said to be the youngest operatic conductor in England.
 He composed for and participated in wartime charity concerts.
-In 1920-21, Reynolds toured the Far East with the Royal Opera.
-On his return he wrote the music for Baroness Orczy's play, Leatherface.
+In 1920 and 1921, Reynolds toured the Far East with the Royal Opera.
+On his return, he wrote the music for Baroness Orczy's play, Leatherface.
 Reynolds worked on the revival of 18th century ballad operas.